nik12mcf/Mashey_Asteroid/readme.md

 ## Usage

 For testing, install pytest and run "pytest test_mashey.py".
-Make sure to have a testing_data folder in the same directory so that the scraped data can be saved locally.

-Simply call asteroid_closest_approach and nearest_misses to retrieve JSON data.
+Simply call asteroid_closest_approach, month_closest_approaches, and nearest_misses to retrieve JSON data.

 nearest_misses function returns JSON data that includes the 10 nearest misses, historical or expected, of asteroids impacting Earth.
-Asteroid data is returned with all time nearest miss in close_approach_data, but excludes any additional close_approach_data (relative to Earth).
+Asteroid data is returned with all time nearest miss in close_approach_data, but excluding any additional close_approach_data.

-asteroid_closest_approach function returns JSON data that includes each asteroid and its all time closest approach (relative to Earth) in the close approach data.
+asteroid_closest_approach function returns JSON data that includes each asteroid and only its all time closest approach in the close approach data to Earth.

+month_closest_approaches must be called with input, which is the start date for the calendar month, and retrieves the closest approaches for the calendar month.
+The start date is of the form 'YYYY-MM-DD'.

+example: month_closest_approaches('2000-01-31')

 ## Warnings

-If running test cases, some files that are created during function calls may require lots of disk space.
+If running test cases, some created files for easier test case generation may require lots of disk space.
 Scraped data for asteroid_closest_approach and nearest_misses functions are stored locally to avoid re-calling both functions.
-This helped with developing test cases by avoiding these calls after an initial run.
+This helped with developing test cases by avoiding these calls after the first time.

+Ensure that a folder titled "testing_data" is within the same directory as the testing file so that scraped data can be saved locally for easier test case automation.

+Ensure that the correct_asteroid_templates folder is downloaded and in the same directory as the python testing file.
+This allows for corroboration of the syntax for scraped JSON objects.

 ## Notes and Further Considerations
 Multithreading can be used to speed up the process for sending requests to the NASA api.
-This was implemented at first but after reaching the api limit and recieving HTTP Error 429, I decided for sequential execution and vcr casettes to record requests.
+This was implemented at first but after reaching the api limit and recieving HTTP Error 429, I decided for sequential execution and using vcr casettes to record requests.

 To resolve the HTTP Error 429 a proxy server can be used wherein a bad request triggers the rotation to another ip address.
 I have had this error before in my data scraping programs and I utilized chromedriver and configured json files to accept premium proxies that require authentification.
+However, this requires the use of 3rd party packages which the assignment forbids.
 An example of this authentification is provided below which I have coded and used for my own benefit in other projects.
 This is just for consideration.
 ```python
 """
     Set up proxy authentication to generate a special file and upload it to chromedriver dynamically